RoyVoetman/iot-base/README.md

 First make sure to install all Maven dependencies by running `mvn install`.
 Now that all dependencies are imported you can compile and run the Java application via your favorite IDE.
 Normally I use [IntelliJ](https://www.jetbrains.com/idea/) from Jetbrains.

 ### Config
 This application also expects a `config.json` file in the root folder.
-The structure of this json is shown in `example-config.json`.
+An example of this file is shown in `example-config.json`.

 #### Properties
 | Property       | Description                                                  | Default                |